-7.5.5.2 Criteria for Appointing External Examiners
+7.6.7.2 Criteria for Appointing External Examiners

 The following criteria are adopted by AC for consideration during the appointment of proposed External Examiners.
-External Examiners should63:
+External Examiners should65:

-- Have experience in delivering programme assessment. - Agree to undertake appropriate training and attend appropriate briefings. - Have the qualities necessary to interact with students, internal assessors, and senior staff members i.e., have good communication skills. - Undertake to operate within the code of practice and guidelines issued by QQI64. - Have academic qualifications and/or professional expertise appropriate to the programme being examined (minimum of an Honours Bachelor's degree NFQ Level 8). - Have at least 3 years of relevant examining experience. - Have a willingness to devote time to their role. - Have a willingness to arbitrate on or adjudicate on problem cases.
+- Have experience in delivering programme assessment. - Agree to undertake appropriate training and attend appropriate briefings. - Have the qualities necessary to interact with students, internal assessors, and senior staff members i.e., have good communication skills. - Undertake to operate within the code of practice and guidelines issued by QQI66. - Have academic qualifications and/or professional expertise appropriate to the programme being examined (minimum of an Honours Bachelor's degree - NFQ Level 8). - Have at least 3 years of relevant examining experience. - Have a willingness to devote time to their role. - Have a willingness to arbitrate on or adjudicate on problem cases. - Have a willingness to respond quickly to requests for comments on exam papers and production of final reports within time deadlines. - Be external to the College and must not already be a member of any of its other boards or committees.